Raku/docker/README.md

 # Contributing/Getting Help

-Many Perl 6 developers are present on #perl6 on Freenode.
+Many Perl 6 developers are present on [#perl6 on Freenode](https://webchat.freenode.net/?channels=#perl6)

-Issues for Rakudo are tracked in RT: https://rt.perl.org/
+Issues for Rakudo are tracked on https://github.com/rakudo/rakudo/issues